matteoferla/Snippets-for-ColabFold/README.md

 A Gist to convert a colab notebook to a Jupyter notebook:
 [Gist: matteoferla/colab2jupyter.py](https://gist.github.com/matteoferla/15b483ab8f0c78293606dad91a360f9e)

-A pip-module to import clean a given variable from a Gist:
+A pip-module to import clean a given variable from a Gist, which features below.
 [pypi: gist-import](https://pypi.org/project/gist-import/)
+> pip install gist-import

 ## Files herein